Kenneth Hansen (rallycross)

-Svend Kenneth Hansen, born 29 September 1960 and hailing from Götene, is a Swedish rallycross driver with Danish roots.
+Svend Kenneth Hansen (born 29 September 1960) is a Swedish former rallycross driver.
 His late father, Svend Hansen, can be regarded as the inventor of the so-called Joker Lap for rallycross.
 Hansen has been part of the European rallycross elite since the late 1980s and has won an FIA European Championships for Rallycross Drivers title no less than 14 times up until the year 2008.
 He holds most of the records for rallycross, including the amount (249) of attended European rounds.

 Racing career

 Hansen began his racing career with karting in 1976 and via folkrace and rallying made his way to national rallycross in 1983.
 After a few years successful national racing, crowned by his first Swedish Rallycross Championship in 1986 when he drove a Volvo Amazon, he entered international rallycross in 1987 with an ex-Lars Nyström Volvo 240 Turbo.
 After changing to a 500+bhp Ford Sierra RS500 Cosworth in 1989 Hansen instantly became the driver to beat of the former Division 1 (2WD Group A cars), claiming the FIA European titles of four consecutive years here.
 However, in his first year he was, for the first and only time during his ERC career, excluded from an event, after it was proven that he had been using illegal 103 octane race-fuel during the Norwegian 1989 European round.

 From 1993 and onwards, Hansen competed exclusively with Citroën cars.
 At the end of the 2010 season, Hansen wound down his own racing activities to be able to develop his team Hansen Motorsport.
 In March 2013, Hansen was appointed to the FIA's then-newly created Driver's Commission as one of 12 driver representatives.